Links to projects, websites, and people.

 - The Chinese Text Project.

 Ancient texts, modern technology,edited and programmed by Professor David Sturgeon.
 A unique resource for students of the Chinese classics.
 My favorite feature is the ability to view different versions of a text, as well as near-identical passages from different texts.
-This feature enables the reader to observe, at a glance, the process of textual changes during long centuries of scholarly transmission.
-Here is that functionality in action for the 诗经 (Classic of Poetry).
+Here it is in action for the 诗经 (Classic of Poetry).
+The reader is empowered to observe, at a glance, the process of textual changes during long centuries of scholarly transmission.

 - Aaron Parecki has one slick website, on which he shares his cool projects (and globetrotting professional life.)
 A hobbyist’s hobbyist, Parecki has turned his interests into a public journey that might inspire you to make something cool yourself.
 (Worked for me.)